Healin' Good Pretty Cure the Movie: GoGo! Big Transformation! The Town of Dreams: Tropical-Rouge! Pretty Cure the Movie: Petite Dive! Collaboration Dance Party!

-The short marks the first film for Tropical-Rouge!
+The short marks the first film for the Tropical-Rouge!
 Pretty Cure series, and was followed by Tropical-Rouge!
 Pretty Cure the Movie: The Snow Princess and the Miraculous Ring!
 (2021).

 Plot

 Laura presents the Tropical-Rouge!
-Pretty Cure team: Manatsu, Sango, Minori and Asuka the letter she received from Rabirin, which is an invitation to a dance party, but the Cures realizes that is starts in three minutes, and quickly board the plane.
-After revealing it to be Yaraneeda, the plane disappears and morphs into a pirate ship, while the Cures fall from the sky.
-They transform and fights off the Yareneeda.
-The Cures arrives at the "Dance Party Island", but are exhausted.
-Laura points out that Healin' Good Pretty Cure team: Cures Grace, Fontaine, Sparkle and Earth is waiting for them at the entrance.
+Pretty Cure team with a letter she received from Rabirin, which is an invitation to a dance party.
+The Cures realize that the party starts in three minutes, and quickly board the plane, which turns out to be a Yaraneeda that morphs into a pirate ship, while the Cures fall from the sky.
+They transform and fight off the Yareneeda, then arrive at the "Dance Party Island", but are exhausted.
+Laura points out that the Healin' Good Pretty Cure team is waiting for them at the entrance.